DanielleByrne/gt-responsive-portfolio-homweork/README.md

 ## Credits

 This was a project I completed as a homework assignment in my Georgia Tech Coding Bootcamp.
-I used Bootstrap to create this application layout and design.
+I used Bootstrap to create this application layout and design and Google Fonts

 [Link to Bootstrap] (https://getbootstrap.com/)

+[Link to Google Fonts] (https://fonts.google.com/)